How to Declare Bankruptcy as a U.S. Expat in a Foreign Country

 7 Tips to Declare Bankruptcy for Expats

-To help you out, this article will explain how you can declare bankruptcy if you are an expat in a foreign country.
+To help you out, below are some tips explaining how you can declare bankruptcy if you are an expat in a foreign country.

 1. Hire an attorney